datacamp/courses-introduction-to-python/chapter3.md

 --- type:NormalExercise lang:python xp:100 skills:2
 ## String Methods

-Lists are not the only Python types that have methods associated.
+Lists are not the only Python types that have methods associated with them.
 Strings, floats, integers and booleans, are also types, and also come prepacked with a bunch of useful methods.
 Follow the instructions closely to discover some string methods.
 If you want to discover them in more detail, you can always type `help(str)` in the IPython Shell.

-A string `room` has already been created to do some experimentation with.
+A string `room` has already been created for you to experiment with.

 *** =instructions
 - Use the `upper()` method on `room` and store the result in `room_up`.